mgba-emu/gbatek/index.md

 Observe that the mapped region starts with Slot 2 (not Slot 0) in that case.

-Moreover, some slots may be empty (disabled, or mapped to another CPU), so, if Slot 3 is empty, then memory might probably look somewhat like so: (?)
+Moreover, some slots may be empty (disabled, or mapped to another CPU), so, if Slot 3 is empty (disabled or mapped to another CPU), then memory appears to look somewhat as so:

 ```
-  Slots  -,-,-,-,-,-,2,-,0,1,2,-,-,-,-,-,etc.
+  Slots  -,-,-,-,-,-,2,z,0,1,2,z,-,-,-,-,etc.
 ```

-If so, unknown what is mapped to those "empty" areas (mirrors, or underlaying WRAM's of lower priority, or zeroes, or garbage, or whatever).
+Whereas, the "z" areas seem to read as zerofilled memory blocks (rather than mirroring to underlaying WRAM's of lower priority).